life and works

 Books and treatises.

 of Jean-Philippe Rameau, in Dijon.
-He is christened on September
+He was christened on September

 25, in the collegiate Saint-Etienne.

-His parents are Jean Rameau and Claudine Demartinécourt.
+His parents were Jean Rameau and Claudine Demartinécourt.
 Jean

-Rameau is the organist at several churches in Dijon.
-His wife is
+Rameau was the organist at several churches in Dijon.
+His wife was

-the daughter of a notary and belongs to the lesser nobility.
-Jean-Philippe
+the daughter of a notary and belonged to the lesser nobility.

-is the seventh out of eleven children.
-The first four were
+Jean-Philippe was the seventh out of eleven children.
+The

-daughters, the fifth a son, then came another dauther and then
+first four were daughters, the fifth a son, then came another

-came only boys.
-The last but one being Claude, the organist and
+daughter and then only boys.
+The last but one being Claude, the

 Rameau taught music to all his children.
 Besides Jean-Philippe